-The future of Telemedicine in India
+The future and Challenges of Telemedicine in India

 Almost everyone now has access to the internet which can become a key success factor for telemedicine.
 People who live in rural areas also have internet access nowadays so we can use telemedicine to successfully treat patients from distance in rural areas also.
 Telemedicine services help doctors to reduce their time and cost.
 Telemedicine has started to take care of in a very effective way.
 Telemedicine is a new and growing technology and will transform healthcare delivery, creating an immense opportunity for recruiters.

 Due to covid-19 in the upcoming year, the medical system will move towards telemedicine.
 Over the next year, telemedicine will be massively used for fast follow-up appointments, emergency patient appointments and second opinion consultations for referral patients and if that will happen, that will be a very good achievement.